reprise99/kql-for-dfir/Active Directory/README.md

 ![AD 2](https://github.com/reprise99/kql-for-dfir/blob/main/.Images/adir2.png?raw=true)

 Once downloaded you will notice that it is downloaded in as an Excel spreadsheet, and not CSV.
-You will just to remove the logo and graphics from the top of the spreadsheet and save as CSV.
+You will just to remove the logo and graphics from the top of the spreadsheet and save as a CSV.
 Each file has 3 tabs.
 One for activities, one for directory service events and one for alerts.
 If you want to ingest those into different tables, just save them as three separate CSV's.

 ### Windows Event Logs